Llandover Woods. Credit Jessica Plesko

-As a mother and nature-lover, I have been thinking about my son's outdoors enrichment since he was born.
-Now that he just turned 3, we are finally enjoying one of the Seattle area’s greatest offerings — hiking!
+As a mother and nature-lover, I have been thinking about my son's outdoor enrichment since he was born.
+When he turned 3, we started to explore one of the Seattle area’s greatest offerings — hiking!

 We started off easy and local, as I wasn’t about to commit to a long drive to the mountains only to find out I had a resistant preschooler on my hands (and in my arms!).
-So we have been exploring the wealth of tucked-away wild areas in the Lake Washington region, and have discovered some jewels, from short wetland walks to a 2-mile hike with significant elevation gain.
+During those early years, we investigated the wealth of tucked-away wild areas in the Lake Washington region.
+We discovered some jewels, from short wetland walks to a nearly 2-mile hike with significant elevation gain.

 What follows are nine local trails which we’ve used as training for later summer hiking in the mountains.
-These trails are “secret” urban hikes — part of official city open space but not well-known.
+These trails are “secret” urban hikes — part of official open space in and around Seattle but not well-known.
 Each offers different ecosystems to explore, most are maintained by dedicated neighbors, and each trail varies in distance.
-The trails are listed by the area of the Lake Washington region, then from shortest to longest.
+The trails are listed by region, and then from shortest to longest.

 Licorice Fern Natural Area, north Seattle

 Licorice Fern (and Kingfisher Natural area below) is part of the extended Thornton Creek Watershed owned by the City of Seattle in North Seattle’s Jackson Park.
 The open space is lovingly maintained by local neighbors with grants from the Seattle Parks Department.
 This wild riparian pocket is being reforested and the invasive plants being removed.
-The trails are being laid with mulch, making a walk there less muddy.
-I was even able to visit with a baby jogger.
+The trails are being laid with mulch and boards, making a walk there less muddy.

-Licorice Creek features a quiet creek side stroll with logs or benches to sit on and listen to the water.
+Licorice Creek features a quiet creekside stroll with logs or benches to sit on and listen to the water.
 Big leaf maples and skunk cabbage surround the trail.
 This watershed is where I brought my son when he was still an infant, to experience the sounds and sights of nature on a small scale while still close to home.
-You might see a pileated woodpecker or see evidence of the beavers which make their home closer to the nearby golf course.
+You might see a pileated woodpecker or see evidence of the beavers that make their home closer to the nearby Jackson Park golf course.

-Now that my son is a preschooler, he enjoys quietly exploring the various trails and checking out the tree house platform that overlooks the creek.
-We are careful to remain on the trails and "leave no trace" as if we are in the wilderness, as Licorice Fern is a wild sanctuary in the city.
+My son enjoyed quietly exploring the various trails and checking out the tree house platform that overlooks the creek (it's now falling apart, and not climbable).
+We were careful to remain on the trails and "leave no trace" as if we were in the wilderness, as Licorice Fern is a wild sanctuary in the city.

 Finding it: The open space is accessible at the end of N.E.
-130th a few blocks west of 15th Ave NE.
+130th Street, a few blocks west of 15th Avenue N.E.
 Please park on 12th N.E. and walk down to the entrance.
 Remember that this is a residential area as well as a sanctuary for wildlife.
 Stay on marked trails and keep voices moderate.
-Find more information on the Friends of Licorice Fern website.
+Find more information and updates on the Friends of Licorice Fern website.

 Kingfisher Natural Area, north Seattle

-Kingfisher Natural Area is a wooded ravine down which Thornton Creek runs between 15th Ave N.E. and Lake City Way.
-Primitive trails meander throughout the ravine, bringing you onto abandoned home sites taken over by the City of Seattle as part of flood management.
-Tributary trails link the neighborhood where dead end streets line the ravine.
+Kingfisher Natural Area is a wooded ravine between Lake City Way and 15th Avenue N.E., where a partially restored Thornton Creek runs.
+Primitive trails meander throughout the ravine, bringing you onto abandoned home sites taken over by the City of Seattle as part of a flood management and urban creek restoration project.
+Tributary trails link the neighborhood where dead-end streets line the ravine.
 This is ideal territory for the pint-sized explorer to climb in wooded terrain, listen for birds and the sound of the creek, and discover former streets now taken over by nature.

 Finding it: Kingfisher Natural Area does not have an exact address.
 It is accessible at the corner of N.E.
-104th and 17th Ave N.E. in Seattle.
+104th and 17th Avenue N.E. in Seattle.
 From Northgate Way (N.E.
-110th), drive south on 17th Ave N.E. until the corner of 104th.
+110th Street), drive south on 17th Ave N.E. until the corner of 104th.
 The entrance is shared with a driveway; just keep to the right as you walk in.
 Park on either 104th or 17th, well above the entry and out of the way of any driveways.

 Length of trail: From one-eighth of a mile up to half a mile, depending on the trails you explore.

-Tips: Can be muddy.
-Primitive rock bridge to traverse in order to cross the creek.
+Tips: It can be muddy, especially in the spring.
+There is a primitive rock bridge to traverse in order to cross the creek.

 Llandover Woods, northwest Seattle

-Llandover Woods — just south of Shoreline — begins like a secret forest at the edge of the city.
+Just south of Shoreline, Llandover Woods begins like a secret forest at the edge of the city.
 Deep, heavily wooded ravines make this park seem like stepping into the mountains (there are no views of the water here).
-The 0.6-mile-long loop trail is wide and well maintained and the twitter of golden crown kinglet song high in the conifers might be the only sound you hear other than your tread.
+The .6-mile-long loop trail is wide and well maintained and the twitter of golden crown kinglet song high in the conifers might be the only sound you hear other than your tread.

-Finding it: Llandover Woods is a Seattle Park but does not have bathroom facilities; however, the park is near to the retail area of N.E.
+Finding it: Llandover Woods is a Seattle park but does not have bathroom facilities; however, the park is near to the retail area of N.E.
 145th and Greenwood Ave.
-There is ample off street parking in the park entrance at NE 145th and 3rd Ave N.W.
+There is ample off street parking in the park entrance at N.E.
+145th Street and Third Avenue N.W.

-Tips: Combine a walk at Llandover woods with a trip to nearby Central Market in Shoreline, which has a huge range of international foods, mini-carts for kids to push and a tractor outside.
+Tips: Combine a walk at Llandover woods with a trip to nearby Central Market in Shoreline, which has a diverse range of international foods, live seafood to look at, mini-carts for kids to push and a tractor outside.

 Madrona Woods, central Seattle